 Want to gain access to the Web of Science for your organization?
 Contact our sales team.

-Discover authors of Hot and Highly Cited Papers in your field
+Discover top authors of Hot and Highly Cited Papers in your field

 There are two filters on the Web of Science that will really help you get to know the leading researchers in your field: Highly Cited in Field and Hot Papers in Field.

 Citation counts are a traditional and key measure of scholarly impact.
-While no metric is perfect in understanding the influence of a researcher as a whole, citations enable you to gauge the research community’s interest in a given paper, and help signal the impact this work has within a particular discipline or across fields.
-This impact can either be recent and highlighted as a Hot Paper, or more sustained as a Highly Cited paper.
+While no metric is perfect in understanding the influence of a researcher as a whole, citations can help.
+Citations enable you to gauge the research community’s interest in a given paper.
+They also help signal the impact this work has within a particular discipline or across fields.
+This impact can either be recent and highlighted as a Hot Paper, or more sustained as a Highly Cited Paper™.